 Community Bank of Northern Virginia and Guaranty National Bank of Tallahassee

 Pursuant to agreement, after the Third Circuit reversed the District Court’s final approval of the class settlement, the Parties participated in a mediation on June 9, 2011.
 The purpose of the mediation was to explore whether the prior settlement could be amended in such a way as to adequately compensate the class members and address class certification issues identified as problematic by the Third Circuit.
-Unfortunately, the Parties failed to reach an agreement, and the case will be returning to a litigation posture.
+Unfortunately, the Parties failed to reach an agreement, and the case returned to a litigation posture.
 On September 20, 2011, Judge Lancaster issued a Memorandum and Case Management Order appointing lead counsel, resolving scheduling issues, and granting Plaintiffs’ Motion for Leave to File an Amended Consolidated Complaint.
 In accordance with that order, lead counsel filed Plaintiffs’ Joint Consolidated Amended Class Action Complaint on October 4, 2011, and Plaintiffs’ RICO Statement on October 18, 2011.
 Those documents are linked below.

 At the time that the Joint Consolidated Amended Class Action Complaint was filed, there were three defendants remaining in the litigation: Guarantee National Bank of Tallahassee (“GNBT”), PNC Bank (formerly Community Bank of Northern Virginia (“CBNV”), and Residential Funding Company, LLC (“RFC”).